 If you’re looking to try out teaching maths (or anything else) online, this guide and the video below will help you get up with everything you need!
 A lot of people are trying this out for the first time due to the COVID-19 outbreak, but teaching online was already a growing trend, and I’m sure we all be doing a lot more of it in the future.
 This guide lists a lot of the kit I use to make my videos teach privately online as well as some free online tools.
-There’s a lot more general discussion in the video at the end too!
+There’s a lot more general discussion in the following videos too!

 Physical set up – writing on the screen